Civil Penalty Notice for Illegal Working Employees

 Success Story on Civil Penalty Notice

-Company receives fine notice from UKVI for employing illegal workers, Civil Penalty Reduced to Zero.
+Company receives notice from UKVI for employing illegal workers, Civil Penalty Reduced to Zero.

-A Y & J Solicitors had the privilege of assisting a reputed Care Home company in resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!
+A Y & J Solicitors had the privilege of assisting a reputable Care Home company by resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!
 UKVI (Home Office) alleged that company DV employed an illegal worker.
 On 21st July 2017, Home Office issued a penalty of £10,000, which was payable by…

 Video on Civil Penalty Notice